nfdi-de/section-metadata-wg-onto/.github/ISSUE_TEMPLATE/mapping-validation.md

 name: mapping validation
 about: 'This issue template should be used to discuss concrete action items regarding recommendations of our WG on how to validate mappings. '
-title: 'mapping validation - '
+title: 'mapping validation: [ADD YOUR CONCISE ISSUE TITLE HERE]'
 labels: mapping
 assignees: ''